pcloverdevelopment/single-price-grid-component/README.md

 ## This is one of the challenges from frontendmentor.io!

-I use a sketch design from Frontend Mentor to work on my frontend skills.
+I purchase a sketch design from Frontend Mentor to work on my frontend skills.
+It has all of the specs for the page for mobile and desktop design along with all of the necessary assets.

+Check out the FrontendMentorReadMe.md file to get a sense of what is given to me out of the box.

-### Summary
+### Summary of this repo

 For this project, and I wanted to work on using flexbox.
 I also made sure to use HTML5 semantic elements.